apache/nuttx/configs/sim/README.txt

   CONFIG_SIM_FBBPP    - Pixel depth in bits

   NOTES:
-  - If CONFIG_SIM_X11FB is selected then CONFIG_SIM_FBBPP must
+  - If CONFIG_SIM_X11FB is selected then the following are needed

-    match the resolution of the display.
+      CONFIG_SIM_FBBPP (must match the resolution of the display).
+      CONFIG_FB_CMAP=y

+    My system has 24-bit color, but packed into 32-bit words so the correct seeting of CONFIG_SIM_FBBPP is 32.
-  - For whatever value of CONFIG_SIM_FBBPP is selected, then the corresponing CONFIG_NXGLIB_DISABLE_*BPP setting must not be disabled.
+  - For whatever value of CONFIG_SIM_FBBPP is selected, then the corresponidng CONFIG_NXGLIB_DISABLE_*BPP setting must not be disabled.
   - The default in defconfig is to use a generic memory buffer for the framebuffer.  defconfig-x11 is an example with X11